treeverse/lakeFS/docs/reference/authentication.md

 * `server_endpoint`: the `ldaps:` (or `ldap:`) URL of the LDAP server.
 * `bind_dn`, `bind_password`: Credentials for lakeFS to use to query the LDAP server for users.
-These must identify a user with Basic Authentication, and are used to convert a user ID attribute to a full user DN.
+They must identify a user with Basic Authentication, and are used to convert a user ID attribute to a full user DN.
 * `default_user_group`: A group to add users the first time they log in